shivathapaa/GUI-for-Music-Manager/README.md

 ## Future Updates

+- Will add a completely different window for sole tags editor purposes.
-- I am open to suggestions.
+- You have something in mind to change or add?
+I am open to suggestions.

 <br>